-Pairing Tea and Whiskey22 February 2012 in Bourbon Whiskey, Canadian Whiskey, Feature Articles, Irish Whiskey, Scotch Whiskey, Whiskey Cocktails, Whiskey Recipes
+Pairing Tea and Whiskey22 February 2012 in Bourbon Whiskey, Canadian Whisky, Feature Articles, Irish Whiskey, Scotch Whisky, Whiskey Cocktails, Whiskey Recipes

 By Richard Thomas

 Tea and whiskey were meant to be brought together.
 Both tea and whiskey are key traditional drinks of the British Isles, so mixing them is merely the next logical step.
 Even the cheapest tea usually has a light enough flavor to allow the whiskey to shine, something that cannot be said of coffee, and both drinks have a warming quality treasured by tea and whiskey initiates who must brave the weather on a chilly, wet day.

 I also think these two drinks were meant to be together because they are deep, personal favorites of mine.
 I love whiskey above all other spirits, and adore tea with the passion held only by those who detest coffee.
 Unsurprisingly, I took to pairing tea and whiskey with the sort of interest usually reserved by snobby gourmets for wine and cheese.

 I have two standing rules about mixing tea and whiskey.
 Because I look at the point as enhancing the tea’s flavor with whiskey and not visa versa, I usually put one shot and no more into my one-liter teapot.
 The other rule is the same as my rule about cooking with whiskey: use good, but not great whiskey.
 The expensive stuff is wasted when used as a flavoring for something else.